OpenDigitalCC/hps-system/README.md

 ## 🏗️ Platform Structure

-MENDr is designed to be mounted inside a Debian-based container at:
+HPS is designed to be mounted inside a Debian-based container at:

 ```bash
 /srv/hps-container